 Figure 1.
 The trigeminal nerve supplies feeling and movement to the face.
 It has three divisions that branch from the trigeminal ganglion: ophthalmic division (V1) provides sensation to the forehead and eye, maxillary division (V2) provides sensation to the cheek, and mandibular division (V3) provides sensation to the jaw.

 When the trigeminal nerve becomes irritated, an attack of intense pain results.
 Also called tic douloureux because of the uncontrollable facial twitching caused by the pain, trigeminal neuralgia is serious because it interferes with many aspects of a person's life.
 Typical trigeminal neuralgia involves brief instances of intense pain, like an electrical shock in one side of the face.
 This pain comes in repeated waves that last an hour or more.
 The patient may initially experience short, mild attacks, with periods of remission.
 But trigeminal neuralgia can progress, causing longer, frequent attacks of searing pain.

 What are the symptoms?

 Patients describe an attack as a "pins and needles" sensation that turns into a burning or jabbing pain, or as an electrical shock that may last a few seconds or minutes.
-In some cases of extreme pain, patients have even considered suicide.
 Everyday activities can trigger an episode.
 Some patients are sensitive in certain areas of the face, called trigger zones, which when touched cause an attack (Fig. 2).
 These zones are usually near the nose, lips, eyes, ear, or inside the mouth.
 Therefore, some patients avoid talking, eating, kissing, or drinking.
 Other activities, such as shaving or brushing teeth, can also trigger pain.